 The PYRR will be an annual calculation based on the previous calendar year’s data as shown in SDG&E’s Federal Energy Regulatory Commission (“FERC” or the “Commission”) Form No. 1: Annual Report of Major Electric Utilities, Licensees, and Others (“Form 1”) for that year and underlying ledger accounts.
-SDG&E shall make available the data reflected in the underlying ledger accounts used to determine SDG&E's PYRR in the annual Informational Filing described below.
-CPUC Intervenor Funding Expense, South Georgia tax impacts, and uncollectibles will be recovered as a component of PYRR for End Use Customers, but not for CAISO customers.
+SDG&E shall provide the data reflected in the underlying ledger accounts used to determine SDG&E's PYRR in the Annual Informational Filing if requested under the procedures described below in Section C.3 of these Protocols.
+Electric Power Research Institute (“EPRI”) Membership Dues, California Public Utilities Commission (“CPUC”) Intervenor Funding Expense, South Georgia Tax Impacts, and Uncollectibles will be recovered as a component of PYRR for End Use Customers, but not for CAISO Customers.
 The FC component will be an annual calculation based on an estimate of the revenue requirement associated with the transmission-related plant investments expected to be placed in service during the Forecast Period.

 SDG&E shall calculate its BTRRs using the formula rate that is presented in the Formula Rate Spreadsheet.
 The Formula Rate Spreadsheet contains fixed formulae that are described in Appendix VIII.
 If there is any conflict between the provisions of Appendix VIII and the Formula Rate Spreadsheet, the Formula Rate Spreadsheet shall control.
 The fixed formulae in the Formula Rate Spreadsheet are subject to change only pursuant to Sections 205 and 206 of the Federal Power Act (“FPA”) and will be populated with data from SDG&E’s annual Form 1 filing or SDG&E’s underlying ledger accounts.
-Information in the Reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without a Section 205 or Section 206 filing.
-The sources of the data used in the TO5 Formula will be:
+Information in the reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without a FPA Section 205 or Section 206 filing.
+The sources of the data used in the TO6 Formula will be:

-(a) identified in the Formula Rate Spreadsheet by fixed references to specific locations in FERC Form No. 1 or (b) provided by SDG&E in accordance with Section C of these Protocols.
+(a) identified in the Formula Rate Spreadsheet by fixed references to specific locations in FERC Form No. 1; or (b) provided by SDG&E in accordance with Section C of these Protocols.

-TERM OF SDG&E’S TO5 FORMULA
+TERM OF SDG&E’S TO6 FORMULA